cconsta1/p5js_flow_field/README.md

 - `style.css`: A simple stylesheet (if used).

 ## How to Run
-1. Open `index.html` in any modern browser.
+1. Open `index.html` in a modern browser.
-2. Make sure all files are in the same directory for the project to run correctly.
+2. Ensure all files are in the same directory.

-## Demo
-You can host this project using GitHub Pages or any local server to see it live.

 ## License
 This project is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt) (LGPL-2.1).
-You are free to use, modify, and distribute this software under the terms of this license.